groadabike/groadabike.github.io/_posts/2018-02-16-ACOMUS_Dataset.md

 Therefore, I accepted the challenge of creating a new corpus that would satisfy my research needs.
 As a result of that, Acomus corpus was born.

+# Restrictions

+Please, take into account that this corpus was designed for academic purposes only.
+Any commercial use or other distinct than academic is strictly forbidden and please avoid to do it.

 # Description